Advancing Object Goal Navigation Through LLM-enhanced Object Affinities Transfer: Introduction

 \section{Introduction}

-Object goal navigation is a significant area of study that focuses on enabling intelligent agents to navigate to a specified target object within a scene given category names.
-The objective is not only to successfully navigate to the object, but also to minimize the navigation path\cite{1sun2024survey,2wang2024goal}.
-To make the searching process successful and more efficient, researchers have explored how to leverage object semantic relationships in household environment to assist in information filtering for more efficient navigation.
+Object navigation is a basic skill for the mobile robot, which enables the robot to navigate to a specified target object within a scene given category names.
+The objective is to find the object successfully and minimize the navigation path \cite{1sun2024survey}.
+Considering the trade-off between success rate and efficiency, how to leverage object semantic relationships in the household environment is an important direction for more efficient navigation.

-Some researchers \cite{chen2023not-train} explore non-training methods to discern these relationships, calculating Euclidean distances between object categories as a proxy for semantic proximity.
-However, this approach falls short in accurately reflecting navigable path lengths, especially in complex layouts like multi-room settings.
-In such scenarios, objects that are geographically close in Euclidean terms might be practically separated by barriers such as walls, misleading the navigation process.

-Deep learning methods offer alternative strategies for modeling object relationships.
-Zhang et al. introduce the hierarchical object-to-zone (HOZ)\cite{zhang2021hierarchical} graph for coarse-to-fine navigation guidance.
-Dang et al. propose the directed object attention (DOA) graph\cite{dang2022doa}, explicitly modeling attention relationships.
-Li et al. develop the Class-Independent Relationship Network (CIRN)\cite{li2023CIRN}, decoupling navigation from target features by not relying on environmental cues.
-However, these graph-based approaches, which represent categories as nodes and their correlations as edges, struggle with generalizing due to inherent biases from training environments and fail to cope with unseen targets due to fixed nodes.

-Models relying solely on training experiences \zdx{often suffer from overfitting and tend to underperform when applied to novel environments or unfamiliar objects.} To cope with that, some scholars are leveraging large models for richer object contextual insights to improve navigation system generalization.
-For instance, Zhou et. al\cite{zhou2023esc} employs a pre-trained vision-language model (VLN) for open-world prompt-based positioning and a large language model to score object relevance numerically.
-Nonetheless, this method may face challenges like inconsistent inference scores and variable object priorities with paraphrased prompts, which could affect system stability.
-Empirical studies reveal that while LLMs may not deliver consistent scores across diverse prompts, they reliably identify relevant objects in a stable manner. \zdx{Therefore, we focus on object relevance rather than the specific scores provided by LLMs to ensure a more consistent and reliable source of generalized knowledge.}

-Explorations into directly leveraging large models (LLMs or VLMs) as navigation agents like SayNav \cite{rajvanshi2023saynav} and NavGPT\cite{zhou2023navgpt} \zdx{have shown} promising results. \zdx{However,} the approach's reliance on frequent and computationally intensive queries for each navigation step \zdx{poses significant challenges}, limiting its practicality due to high time and resource demands.
-Moreover, while these models are adept at general reasoning, \zdx{their expansive knowledge base may lack the specificity needed for certain navigation contexts—such as culturally specific household layouts—potentially resulting in suboptimal navigational performance.}

-In this study, we present the LLM-enhanced Object Affinities Transfer (LOAT) framework (shown in Fig. \ref{fig:loat-detail-arc}), designed to augment robots' adaptability and navigational capabilities in novel environments by integrating large language models' (LLM) commonsense reasoning with historical experiences.
-The essence of LOAT is leveraging LLMs' semantic understandings of object relationships to overcome the limitations of historical experiences in new settings while still keep the overall system cost effective.